International Family Law in Costa Rica ☎️ CPG Legal.

 A property claim: the distribution of assets registered in Costa Rica.

-Under Costa Rican procedural law, cases involving property located in Costa Rica fall under exclusive jurisdiction of local courts.
+Under Costa Rican procedural law, cases involving property located in Costa Rica fall under the exclusive jurisdiction of local courts.
 This remains true even when both spouses are domiciled abroad.

 3. Residence Abroad Does Not Remove Jurisdiction